Table of contents

 1. Project Restore Us Winter Fundraiser

-Why we love it: Project Restore Us provides a grocery delivery service that keeps Massachusetts restaurants in business, their workers employed, and their community well-fed.
+💛 Why we love this peer-to-peer fundraising example: Project Restore Us provides a grocery delivery service that keeps Massachusetts restaurants in business.
 Keeping with that spirit of unity, they recruited companies, universities, and individuals as peer fundraisers to help them deliver a month's worth of groceries to over 200 families.

 2. Building Blocks for Change

-Why we love it: When the COVID-19 pandemic shut down their signature fundraising event, organizers for the G.W.C.
-Brown Legacy Education Fund didn’t falter.
-They launched Building Blocks for Change, a peer fundraising campaign championed by nearly 30 Alpha Phi Alpha alumni and supporters.
-Their efforts paid off, allowing them to raise over $7,000 more than their original goal and provide scholarship awards to students.
+💛 Why we love this peer-to-peer fundraiser: When the COVID-19 pandemic shut down their signature fundraising event, Brown Legacy Education Fund launched Building Blocks for Change, a peer fundraising campaign championed by nearly 30 Alpha Phi Alpha alumni and supporters.

 3. Cannonball Kids Pediatric Cancer Run

-Why we love it: Cannonball Kids Cancer aims to fund innovative, accessible research and clinical trials for children fighting cancer, with one driving belief: “Research is the key.”
+💛 Why we love this P2P fundraising example: Cannonball Kids Cancer aims to fund innovative, accessible research and clinical trials for children fighting cancer.
 Their community-wide fundraising marathon—each mile named for a cancer warrior or angel—inspired nearly 300 fundraisers and givers to walk, run, or donate to their cause.

-Launching a peer-to-peer fundraising campaign empowers your supporters to get hands-on, raise money, and rally volunteers.
+Launching a peer-to-peer fundraising campaign empowers your supporters to get hands-on, raise money, and rally new donors.
 These campaigns also enable you to discover, create, and strengthen relationships with people in your fundraisers’ social network who will keep supporting your cause long after the campaign is over.

 Fortunately, Givebutter has all the tools to guide you to launch a peer-to-peer campaign.
-The all-in-one Givebutter platform comes complete with 130+ fundraising features, built-in CRM, and marketing automation—all for the lowest pricing in the industry.
+The all-in-one Givebutter platform comes complete with donation forms and fundraising pages, events and auctions, a built-in CRM, and marketing automation—all for free.

-Ready to see how Givebutter can help guide you toward fundraising success?
-Take a tour to get started.
+Ready to see how Givebutter can help you raise more for your mission?
+Sign up for free to get started →